 Arrowtown Wilding Strategy

-In 2017 the Arrowtown Wilding Group was formed.
-This subgroup of the Arrowtown Village Association has been working with various stakeholders, including Soho Property (the leaseholder of much of the land in the hills behind Arrowtown), Wakatipu Wilding Conifer Control Group, Queenstown Lakes District Council, Otago Regional Council, Land Information New Zealand, the Department of Conservation and the Arrowtown Promotion and Business Association.
+In 2017 the Arrowtown Village Association formed the Arrowtown Wilding Group to tackle the problem.
+This subgroup has been working with stakeholders, including Soho Property (the leaseholder of much of the land in the hills behind Arrowtown), Wakatipu Wilding Conifer Control Group, Queenstown Lakes District Council, Otago Regional Council, Land Information New Zealand, the Department of Conservation and the Arrowtown Promotion and Business Association.

-In August 2017 the Arrowtown Wilding Group released its draft Arrowtown Wilding Strategy.
+In July 2018 the AWG's Arrowtown Wilding Strategy was officially adopted.
 This document maps a pathway for both wilding control and enhancing Arrowtown’s autumn colours by replanting with a mix of non-invasive colour species and natives.
 The programme will run over at least 20 years, with fundraising and community involvement ongoing.

 Ground control work funded by a Ministry of Primary Industries grant and overseen by the Department of Conservation began in early 2018.
-There has been tree felling around the Arrow River heading to Macetown.
-Felling has also started at the Crown Range zigzags and will work its way back to Arrowtown as funding allows.
+Trees were felled around the Arrow River heading to Macetown.
+Work on Tobins Face began, with felling starting at the Crown Range zigzags and working its way back towards Arrowtown.